Lawrenceville DUI Lawyers

 Lawrenceville Municipal Court

-If you have been arrested for a DUI in Lawrenceville, experienced DUI trial attorney James “Skip” Sullivan is available to discuss your case anytime – including after-hours and weekends!
+If you have been arrested for a DUI in Lawrenceville, experienced DUI trial attorney James “Skip” Sullivan can discuss your case anytime – including after-hours and weekends!
+We understand that DUIs happen at the worst possible times.
+Call us at 404.816.8777 today.
 Mr. Sullivan is a former prosecutor.
 We offer a free in-office consultation on how we can effectively defend your Lawrenceville DUI charges.
-Call us today at 404.816.8777.
-If you are charged with a DUI in Lawrenceville, our experienced Lawrenceville DUI lawyers are prepared to fight your Lawrenceville DUI charges in Lawrenceville Municipal Court or Gwinnett County State Court to avoid a conviction.
-Lawrenceville Municipal Court is located at 70 S. Clayton Street, Lawrenceville, Georgia 30024, located in the Lawrenceville City Hall.
+Suppose you are charged with a DUI in Lawrenceville.
+In that case, our experienced Lawrenceville DUI lawyers are prepared to fight your Lawrenceville DUI charges in Lawrenceville Municipal Court or Gwinnett County State Court to avoid a conviction.
+Lawrenceville Municipal Court is located at 70 S. Clayton Street, Lawrenceville, Georgia 30024, in the Lawrenceville City Hall.

-Lawrenceville Municipal Court is a court of “limited jurisdiction,” meaning that they do not have jury trials there.
+Lawrenceville Municipal Court is a “limited jurisdiction” court, meaning that they do not have jury trials there.
 If you want a judge to decide your Lawrenceville DUI case without a jury, that is called a “bench trial.”
 At a bench trial, the prosecution still has the burden to prove each element of an offense beyond a reasonable doubt at a bench trial.
 The judge must also decide if the prosecution has met its burden.
-Sometimes a “bench trial” is a sound strategy, sometimes it is not.
+Sometimes, a “bench trial” is a sound strategy; sometimes, it is not.

 Gwinnett State Court